Classes of topological qubits from low-dimensional quantum spin systems: 1D VBS qubits

 We will compute this via fermion representation later on.
 For VBS with half-integer spins, we can always choose two VBS states with opposite SPT index as degenerate ground states to encode a qubit.
 From

-for half-integer spin, $e^{i2\pi S^z_1}=-\mathds{1}$, $\ell:=2\pi/L$.
+for half-integer spin, $e^{i2\pi S^z_1}=-\mathds{1}$.
 For phases with singlet ground states, it holds $T F T^\dagger =-F$.
 Now it is clear to see that the logical operators are

-We will see that $\bar{X}$ can be also be done using Wilson loop~\cite{Wil74}, namely, firstly create a pair of domain walls by breaking singlet bonds, and then shift one of them around the system and annihilate the pair again.
+We know that $\bar{X}$ can be also be done using Wilson loop, namely, firstly create a pair of domain walls by breaking singlet bonds, and then shift one of them around the system and annihilate the pair again.

 For errors on the system, we can understand the generic properties from excitations.
-Excitations of VBS models are usually described as solitons (and pseudo-solitons)~\cite{SRF+08}.
+Excitations of VBS models are usually described as solitons and pseudo-solitons~\cite{SRF+08}.
 Solitons, which by definition separate ground states, are in general deconfined, hence can induce logical bit flip error if they can move around the system, forming a Wilson loop.
-However, this process is very unlikely and suppressed by the system size since a soliton can drift either towards or away from the other one.
+However, this process is very unlikely and suppressed by the system size since a soliton can drift either towards or away from the other one, or by the spin-Peierls effects.
 Pseudo-solitons, which by definition separate a ground state from an excited state, are in general confined, hence will not cause logical errors.
-We will study the error-resilience property in the next section in more details.
+When pseudo-solitons dominate over solitons, which require lowering the temperature and other mechanism, the performance of a logical qubit would be better.